multipetros/mna/readme.txt

 ============
 Enter  : Start the convertion.
 Same with press the "Convert" button.
 Ctrl+Q : Quits the program.
-F1     : Show the About box.
 Ctrl+2 : Set convertion's precision to 2 decimal digits.
 Ctrl+4 : Set convertion's precision to 4 decimal digits.
 Ctrl+6 : Set convertion's precision to 6 decimal digits.
 Ctrl+8 : Set convertion's precision to 8 decimal digits.
+Ctrl+U : Check for updates.
+F1     : Show the About box.

 Lisence